Trends, influences, real numbers.

 There are two types of mortgage rates: variable and fixed.
 Here's how they work.

-A fixed rate is set for the duration of your mortgage term.
 Fixed rates tend to be higher than variable rates because you're paying a bit more for budget security.
-Fixed rates are mainly influenced by Bank of Canada bond yields and changes in the bond market — and are set by them accordingly.

-However, lenders will often offer their 5-year variable rate (to their best clients) at a 'discount off of prime' to compete with other lenders.
-Lender discounts are each based on their mortgage-lending bottom lines and what the market will bear to attract business.
-The variable rate you sign up for includes your lender discount, which stays constant for your full 5-year term, even though the rate itself may change.
+The variable rate you sign up for includes your lender discount, which stays constant during your 5-year term, even though the rate itself may change.

 Banks buy bonds from the Bank of Canada as a low-maintenance (less costly) source of fixed-interest income.
 They also use fixed mortgage rates as an income source, but mortgages are higher maintenance compared to bonds (it costs more to operate mortgage loans).

-Fixed mortgage rates compete on similar terms with bonds to attract capital the lender needs (e.g. 2-year, 5-year), so lenders set their fixed rates for mortgages at a higher point than less-costly bonds to keep these two income sources on par.
+Fixed mortgage rates compete on similar terms with bonds to attract the capital the lender needs (e.g. 2-year, 5-year), so lenders set their fixed rates for mortgages at a higher point than less-costly bonds to keep these two income sources on par.

 Fixed mortgage rates are set higher than bond yields at a (typical) spread relationship of 1-2%, using the 5-year yield as the industry benchmark.